 The biggest one for Android is the vast number of devices it can run on.
 We’re talking mobile phones, tablets, smart TV’s home appliances – the list goes on.
 This means that your app will have to be adjusted to a variety of screen sizes and resolutions, which makes the development process longer. iOS, on the other hand, only runs on Apple devices, which makes both development and testing less time-consuming.

 Having said that, the AppStore is much stricter when it comes to its guidelines and reviewing submitted applications than Google Play Store.
-If you want your app to be quickly published, then Android might be the better choice.
+If you want app to be quickly published, then an Android phone might be the better choice.

 Time is money.
 As you’ve probably figured out, the cost of your application will be related to the time it takes to develop it.
 Because of the fragmentation of Android and the fact that the app needs to fit many different devices and system versions, the cost of development may become higher.
 But as we’ve previously mentioned, the overall cost has less to do with the OS you choose, and more with the complexity of your idea.